TSCA Fees for EPA-Initiated Risk Evaluations

 After considering responses from the manufacturers/importers and other public input, EPA will develop the final lists of responsible fee payers.
 Each final list will be published no later than concurrent with publication of the final risk evaluation scope document.
 Manufacturers and importers identified on a final list are subject to a portion of the TSCA fee for the risk evaluation activity.

 For EPA-initiated risk evaluations under TSCA section 6, the total fee amount is $1,605,000.
 The total fee amount is shared among the manufacturers/importers identified on the final lists.
-The amount each entity is responsible for will vary depending on the total number of fee payers identified, and the number of entities identified as “small business concerns.”
+The amount each entity is responsible for will vary depending on the total number of fee payers identified, the production volume of each manufacturer, and the number of entities identified as “small business concerns.”
 See the final rule at 40 CFR 700.45(f).
 Entities that meet the criteria for a “small business concern” receive an 80% discount off their respective share of the fee.

 Fee payments are due within 120 days of publishing the final scope of an EPA-initiated risk evaluation.